 Privacy Protections

 Participants will not be observed, are able to decide whether to participate or not in the experiment after reading the recruitment materials, and they can withdraw from the survey while taking it without being penalized.
 At the end of the survey, they can also decide for their data to be eliminated.
-No personal identifiable information will be collected.
-That said, it would be made clear to participants that IPs addresses are collected by Qualtrics, and that while we won't be using that information, there exists the possibility that this information can be used by someone who steals that information to identify them.
-The survey data that we collect will be aggregated and will be stored for a minimum of five years after the final project closeout with original primary data retained.
+The only identifiable information that will be collected will be the participants’ IP addresses and email addresses.
+Since the IP address is collected as a function of Qualtrics, and it is not of interest in the research it will be immediately deleted from the participants’ response.
+It will be made clear to participants that IPs addresses are collected by Qualtrics, and that while we won't be using that information, there exists the possibility that this information can be used by someone who steals that information to identify them.
+It will also be made clear to participants that their email addresses will be collected in order to send them the payment for their collaboration.
+After completing the survey, participants will be given two weeks to request that their data not be used after which time their email address will be eliminated from our files.
+The survey data that we collect will be aggregated.
 Only researchers within this IRB will have access to the data.
+The survey data that we collect will be aggregated and will be stored for a minimum of six years after the final project closeout with original primary data retained.
+Only researchers within this IRB application will have access to the data.

 4.2 Obtaining Identifiable Information About Non-Subjects